Childcare providers welcome ‘historic’ wage increase deal

-An increase in minimum pay rates for childcare providers has been formally approved by the Government, after months of campaigning for reform of the sector.
+An increase in minimum pay rates for childcare providers has been formally approved by the Government, after several protests and growing calls for reform of the sector.

 A crisis in the childcare sector has seen many providers struggling to retain staff, and parents to pay childcare fees, which have been commonly compared with having a second mortgage.